h-hsoon/ADL1_NewsPaper/Functional_Specification.md

  We as a team need to work together to make sure that our application can not only show off our skills in data manipulation and be an easy and enjoyable user experience, but also show how we can work as a team and these are the goals for our application.

 # Constrains:
+      Design Constraints imposes limitations on the following things:

 # REPORTS